 Cost of repairs:

-The estimated or actual retail cost of parts needed to repair a motorboat, plus the cost of labor computed by using an hourly labor rate and time that are customary and reasonable.
+The estimated or actual retail cost of parts needed to repair a motorboat, plus the cost of labor computed by using a customary and reasonable hourly labor rates and times.
 Retail cost of parts and labor rates may be based upon collision estimating manuals or electronic computer estimating systems customarily used in the insurance industry.

 The actual cash value, fair market value, or retail value of a motorboat as: